msrmblog/msrmblog.github.io/_posts/2020-01-07-blog-launch.md

 author: "Axel Sauer"
 ---

 We are excited to launch the "Munich School of Robotics and Machine Intelligence" blog!
-Here, we will write about our research done at the Institutes of the MSRM at TU Munich.
-However, no one likes to read densely written research papers (except maybe some Ph.D. students).
-We want to use this blog to also inform people outside of our research communities about what we are doing here and why we are excited about it.
-If you want to receive a mail when the blog is updated, you can subscribe under the "Subscribe" Button at the top of the page.
-We hope you enjoy the blog!
+We want to use this outlet to write about our research done at the Institutes of the MSRM at TU Munich.

+However, not many like to read densely written research papers (except maybe some Ph.D. students).
+Our goal is to write in a clear and approachable manner about what we are doing here at MSRM and why we are excited about it.
+If you want to receive an mail when the blog is updated, you can subscribe under the "Subscribe" button at the top of the page.